orlovskyalex/VK-ads-free.user.js/README.md

 A userscript that removes ads from vk.com/feed

+## Coming soon
+- normal "Usage" section
+- keywords in a separate file (no need to backup)
+- preview (couple lines of text) of hidden ad

 ## Installation
 1. Install the [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) (*for Chrome*) or [Greasemonkey](https://addons.mozilla.org/ru/firefox/addon/greasemonkey/) (*for Firefox*) extension
 2. Go to [script page on OpenUserJS.org](https://openuserjs.org/scripts/orlovskyalex/VK-ads-free)